 - Interdisciplinary study: UC Davis excels in interdisciplinary study, with a tradition dating to its founding of programs collaborating to address real-world challenges.
 Graduate groups, institutes and centers, and other programs bring students and faculty of different academic disciplines together.

 - Leader in sustainability: UC Davis is a global leader in sustainability-related research and instruction, applied technology, and transformative projects and programs that advance knowledge and serve as models for the world.
 Among its initiatives, the university is currently constructing UC Davis West Village, a net zero energy mixed-use community that will serve as an experiential laboratory for sustainable living.

-- 15th in research funding among U.S. ranked public universities and 22th for public and private universities: UC Davis received $750 million in research awards in 2010-11, according to a survey by the National Science Foundation.
+- 13th in research funding among U.S. ranked public universities and 21st among public and private universities: UC Davis received $713 million in research awards in 2011-12, according to a survey by the National Science Foundation.

 - Global warning system for diseases: UC Davis is at the forefront of identifying and controlling diseases that move between wildlife and people through a global early warning system.
 Funded with up to $75 million over five years, the UC Davis PREDICT program is one of five new initiatives of the U.S. Agency for International Development and is known in combination as the Emerging Pandemic Threats Program.

 - Nutrition for the poorest: The Bill & Melinda Gates Foundation recently awarded UC Davis a $16 million grant to support research on preventing childhood malnutrition in developing countries.
 With this support, UC Davis leads an international network of researchers at public and private institutions in Burkina Faso, Finland, France, Ghana, Malawi and the United States to research a cost-effective, fortified peanut butter-like nutritional supplement to improve nutrition for children and women in impoverished nations.